rafaelrosas19/TMDMS/README.md

                 "View operating expenses",
                 "EXIT"

+This application runs on your machine using Visual Studio Code.

 ## Installation

 To install this respository you will need Node, Inquirer, and MySQL installed on your local machine using npm install.